bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ![](/images/weight.png)

-Notice how the measurement data moves up and down a lot but the moving average trends down consistently?
+Do you notice how the measurement data moves up and down a lot but the moving average trends down consistently?

 ### What you did last week predicts your progress this week

 Time series analysis is often used in finance to generate trading signals based on historical trading data.
 I use time series analysis with all of my clients to analyse trends in weight data.
+The moving average is a simple way of analysing the trend.

-What happens when we use regression techniques to forecast future weight based on past weight data?
+What happens when we use more advanced regression techniques to forecast future weight based on past weight data?

-Here's a ridge regression model fitted to sample data.
+Here's a regression model I fitted to real client data using the last week of weight measurements to forecast future weight.

 ![](/images/model.png)

+Look how closely the predicted values are to the actual weight data.

 You can do this yourself using the scikit-learn library in Python.